angelalonso/sysangel/README.md

 cd ~ && git clone https://github.com/angelalonso/sysangel && cd sysangel && bash install.sh

 IMPORTANT: it MUST be installed on your HOME directory to work properly

+# Personal Goals

+- One script that sets up everything after a fresh install.
+Apart from the above, I'd also want...
+  - Vim 8.0, vimrc and plugins
+  - Mouse touchpad click
+  - Oh My Zsh
+  - Key Shortcuts
+  - Firefox Sync